mauricelam/DockToRight/README.md

 DockToRight
 ===========

 Chrome dev tools theme designed for use with dock-to-right feature.
-It optimizes the panel so that it is usable being tall and slim.
+It optimizes the panels so that it is usable being tall and slim.

 ## Features
 - New dock icons (mostly to make them occupy less space)